Skip to main content

 winterize the outdoor space of your home

-If you have a propane barbeque grill, make sure to disconnect the propane tank and store both in a protected place.
+If you have a propane grill, disconnect the propane tank and store it safely.

 winterize your golf carts

-4. Clean off any corrosion around the battery terminals.
-Top battery terminals with a mixture of baking soda and water, then rinse gently to avoid splashing any acid around.
-Let the terminals dry and coat them with battery terminal spray.
+• Battery Care: Clean any corrosion around battery terminals with a baking soda and water mixture, then rinse gently.
+Coat terminals with battery terminal spray.

-5. Adjust tire pressure according to the requirements of your specific tires.
+• Tires: Adjust tire pressure according to specifications.

-7. Give the body, seats, battery compartment, and underside of golf cart a good cleaning to remove dirt and debris.
+• Cleaning: Clean the body, seats, battery compartment, and underside to remove dirt and debris.

 After having a great summer, the best way to ensure that the fun continues next year is to prepare your home or vacation home so that's it ready for you in the spring.
 We hope our guide on how to winterize your home helps make the process even easier.